arlac77/local-repository-provider/README.md

 ### newWorkspacePath

-Generate path for a new workspace
+Generate path for a new workspace.
 For the livetime of the provider always genrate new names

 Returns **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** path